opsschool/curriculum/meta/contributions.rst

 to provide another method of learning for students.
 Filming happens approximately every 3 months in New York or Silicon Valley.

-The videos will be published under O'Reilly's subscription service to cover the costs of filming.
+O'Reilly is publishing the videos online, in individual form and in package form.
 Any profits which would be made by Ops School are donated to non-profit organisations which aid in learning for low-income persons.

 Video can be short (10-20 mins), or longer.
 Depending on the content in the video, some presenters choose to use slides, while others prefer screen-casting